pseudo-su/golang-service-template/README.md

 cp .vscode/settings.recommended.json .vscode/settings.json
 ```

-If you are using `direnv` (recommended), copy the example `.envrc` file and update it with your desired STAGE name (eg. "stableford").
+If you are using `direnv` (recommended), copy the example `.envrc` file.
 If you have direnv installed it will automatically load project specific config into your shell when entering the project folder.

 ```sh
 cp docs/examples/.envrc .